hathibelagal-dev/instantpolyglot/docs/eng/French.md

 Spoken French often differs from its written form:

-1. Omission of "ne" in negation:
+1. Omission of “ne” in negation:
-   - Standard: **Je ne sais pas.** (I don't know.)
+   - Standard: **Je ne sais pas.** (I don’t know.)
    - Colloquial: **Je sais pas.**

-2. Use of "on" instead of "nous":
+2. Use of “on” instead of “nous”:
    - Standard: **Nous allons au cinéma.** (We're going to the cinema.)
    - Colloquial: **On va au ciné.**